See the Office of University Registrar (OUR) website for information on the following:

 The Daniel Soberman PhD Scholarship in Constitutional and Federalism Studies

-Established in March 2012 by Daniel Soberman, LLD’08, and Patricia Soberman, MA’63, in recognition of Daniel’s leadership as Dean, Faculty of Law, in establishing the Faculty of Law’s LLM program in 1969 and awarded to students registered in the School of Graduate Studies full-time in years one through three inclusive of the PhD degree program in Law.
+Established in March 2012 by Daniel Soberman, LLD’08, and Patricia Soberman, MA’63, in recognition of Daniel’s leadership as Dean, Faculty of Law, in establishing the Faculty of Law’s LLM program in 1969 and awarded to students registered in the School of Graduate Studies and Postdoctoral Affairs full-time in years one through four inclusive of the PhD degree program in Law.
 Recipients must have a demonstrated interest in constitutional law and federalism studies.

 The Eric W. Cross Fellowship in Law